Registration

 Students who live in the area or prefer to find their own lodging may enroll as off-campus students and participate in all activities of the Penland session.
 Off-campus students may select a meal plan when enrolling.

 Tuition does not cover the cost of materials used for students’ own production.
 (Hot glass tuition does cover the cost of clear glass in the furnaces.)
-Most workshops require you to bring certain materials and tools with you, and all of them have a studio fee—that is not included as part of tuition—for supplies used by the group.
-We will notify enrolled students of the estimated studio fee in advance.
-Look for this information on your materials list.
-If we anticipate a workshop having and unusually high studio fee, that information will be listed with the website workshop description.
+Most workshops require you to bring certain materials and tools with you.
+Some materials may be purchased from the studio at the student’s discretion.
+Students will receive an invoice at the end of the session for those items.

 Studio Safety